This post may contain affiliate links.

 Take a traditional checkers game and make it into a cool math checkers game!

 I created a multiplication checkers board to use at our house because my daughter is struggling with memorizing her multiplication facts right now.
 I am planning on making more: one for addition, subtraction, and division, so stay tuned!

 How to Play Math Checkers:

-You need 12 game pieces for each player.
+You need a game board and 12 game pieces for each player.
 You can print the attached ones in my download, you you can use your own game pieces like these counters.
 I marked all of the the light/white colored spaces with math problems.
 You could use any type of problem.

 If you do not want to print it, you could also use an old checkers board and write the numbers right on the squares, or put removable label stickers on it.